Chili sauce and paste: Thailand

 Thais put raw chilies on a very wide variety of food, in lieu of chili sauces.
 Chili sauces are eaten as condiments but they can also be used as an ingredient.

 Nam phrik is the generic name for a Thai chili dip or paste.
 A Thai cookbook from 1974 lists over 100 different recipes.
 Nam phrik phao (roasted chili paste), nam phrik num (pounded grilled green chili paste) and nam phrik kapi (chili paste made with fermented shrimp paste) are some of the more well-known varieties.
 Many Thai dipping sauces (nam chim) contain chili peppers.
 Nam chim chaeo uses ground dried chili peppers to achieve its spiciness.
 Available worldwide is nam chim kai, also known as "chili sauce for chicken" or "Thai sweet chili sauce".
 Phrik nam pla is fish sauce (nam pla) with chopped raw chilies, lime juice and sometimes garlic.
-Sriracha sauce is a Thai chili sauce, originally from the town of Si Racha, Thailand.

 Sriracha sauce is a type of hot sauce or chili sauce made from a paste of chili peppers, distilled vinegar, garlic, sugar, and salt.
 It is named after the coastal city of Si Racha, in the Chonburi Province of Eastern Thailand, where it was possibly first produced for dishes served at local seafood restaurants.

-A type of chili sauce is Thai sweet chili sauce, which is used as a dipping sauce, a marinade, and for cooking, such as in stir fried dishes.
+A type of chili sauce is Thai sweet chili sauce, which is used as a dipping sauce, a marinade, and for cooking, such as in stir-fried dishes.
 The company Mae Ploy is a major manufacturer of Thai sweet chili sauce.
 Most major supermarket chain stores in North America carry Thai sweet chili sauce.
 Sweet chili sauce is used in Thai cuisine, and is also sometimes used in the preparation of sushi.

-Some versions of Nam phrik, a range of chili-based, hot sauces typical of Thai cuisine, are sweetened with sugar.
+Some versions of nam phrik, a range of chili-based hot sauces typical of Thai cuisine, are sweetened with sugar.